main-branch/create_github_release/README.md

     -t, --pre-type=TYPE              Type of pre-release to create (e.g. alpha, beta, etc.)
         --remote=REMOTE_NAME         Use this remote name instead of 'origin' --last-release-version=VERSION
-                                     Use this version instead `semverify current`
+                                     Use this version instead `gem-version-boss current`
         --next-release-version=VERSION
-                                     Use this version instead `semverify next-RELEASE_TYPE`
+                                     Use this version instead `gem-version-boss next-RELEASE_TYPE`
         --changelog-path=PATH        Use this file instead of CHANGELOG.md -q, --[no-]quiet                 Do not show output
     -v, --[no-]verbose               Show extra output